tofguerrier/Poisson_EM/README.md

 # Poisson_EM

-EM algorithm for poisson distributions
+Goal: write an EM (Expectation-Maximisation ) algorithm to estimate the parameters of a Poisson model based clustering.

+More to follow.